PACE-challenge/pacechallenge.org/2020/index.md

 - March 13, 2020: submiting via optil.io is running (for testing and unofficial, auxiliary leaderboard)
 - June 1, 2020 (AOE) – Submission of final version (solver description two weeks after the code)
 - July, 2020: Announcement of the [results](results.md)
-- TBA / December 14-16, 2020 Award ceremony at the International Symposium on Parameterized and Exact Computation (IPEC 2020) in Hong Kong
+- December 17, 2020 Award ceremony at the International Symposium on Parameterized and Exact Computation (IPEC 2020) in Hong Kong (held online)

 ## Prizes
 Thanks to the generous sponsoring of the [NETWORKS project](http://thenetworkcenter.nl/) prize money and travel support is available for the winners of the competition.